-This statement has been prepared in accordance with regulation 23 the Occupational Pension Scheme (Scheme Administration) Regulations 1996, as amended (the "Administration Regulations"), and related Pensions Regulator guidance.
+This statement has been prepared in accordance with regulation 23 the Occupational Pension Scheme (Scheme Administration) Regulations 1996 as amended (the "Administration Regulations") and related guidance from The Pensions Regulator ("TPR").

-It relates to the Strator Services Ltd Pension Trust (the "Scheme").
+It relates to The Tyson Sanford Retirement Benefits Scheme ("the Scheme").